micmejia/bible-dump/AMPC/Philippians/Phil 1.md

-For God is my witness how I long for _and_ [^c]pursue you all with love, in the tender mercy of Christ Jesus [Himself]!
+For God is my witness how I long for _and_ pursue you all with love, in the tender mercy of Christ Jesus [Himself]!